 (a) Real estate is physically reviewed every other year, but in some areas, each year.
 Appraisers drive to neighborhoods within the towns and cities of Parker County and gather data about each home, commercial business, or vacant land tract.
 The appraisers inspect each property noting the condition of the property and observing any changes to the property since the previous re-appraisal.
 Digital photos are captured for each account, and updated depending on condition of the subject.
 Those pictures are stored in the CAMA system and assist the appraiser in making value decisions.
-Other stored data includes, exterior sketch of the improvement which allows the computer to calculate square footage for the various areas of the building, and components within the building such as bathrooms, fireplaces, A/C, roof type, exterior type, etc. Without permitting in the county, the change detection software flags the new construction, along with any changes made to any structure.
+Other stored data includes, exterior sketch of the improvement which allows the computer to calculate square footage for the various areas of the building, and other components such as HVAC, roof type, exterior type, etc. Without permitting in the county, the change detection software flags the new construction, along with any changes made to any structure.

 Business personal property is inspected by the BPP staff.
-They look at the quality of inventory, the stocking density, and make general notes about equipment that is observed.
-If the inspection is different that the rendition made by the taxpayer, additional information is gathered and a higher value may be assigned than the rendered amount.
+The BBP staff observe the quality of inventory, the stocking density, and make general notes about equipment.
+If the inspection is different than the rendition made by the taxpayer, additional information is gathered and a higher value may be assigned than the rendered amount.